-- Except for KKR Management Holdings Corp., all entities are taxable as partnerships for U.S. federal income tax purposes.
+- (1) Except for KKR Management Holdings Corp., all entities are taxable as partnerships for U.S. federal income tax purposes.
 KKR Management Holdings Corp. will be taxable as a corporation for U.S. federal income tax purposes.
 For a discussion of pending legislation that may preclude us from qualifying for treatment as a partnership for U.S. federal income tax purposes, see "Risk Factors-Risks Related to Our Business-Legislation has been introduced that would, if enacted, preclude us from qualifying as a partnership for U.S. federal income tax purposes.
-If this or any similar legislation or regulation were to be enacted and apply to us, we would incur a material increase in our tax liability that could result in a reduction in the value of our common units." - In connection with the Reorganization Transactions, the Group Partnerships will not acquire any interests in the 1996 Fund or the general partners of the 1996 Fund, and will acquire only an economic (but not controlling) interest in the general partner of the KKR Private Equity Investors master fund.
-The management companies for our funds, the general partners of the 1996 Fund and subsequently formed private equity funds, the general partners of two entities that constitute the KKR Strategic Capital Funds and the consolidated subsidiaries of the foregoing comprise the KKR Group, our predecessor for accounting purposes.
-See "Organizational Structure-The KKR Group." - We have not yet commenced our capital markets activities, but expect to do so shortly after we receive all appropriate regulatory approvals and licenses.
+If this or any similar legislation or regulation were to be enacted and apply to us, we would incur a material increase in our tax liability that could result in a reduction in the value of our common units." - (2) Following the Reorganization Transactions, minority investors will retain the following economic interests in some of the entities that comprise the KKR Group: - certain minority investors will receive % of the capital invested by or on behalf of the general partners of our private equity funds before the completion of the offering and any profit thereon; - certain minority investors will receive % of the net income earned by our management and capital markets companies and % of the carried interest received by the general partners of our funds for a specified period of time; and - certain minority investors will receive 35% of the net income earned by the management company for our credit strategy funds.